The recent pandemic and recession have impacted small businesses everywhere.

 That would be an example of making money from a crisis, whereas marketing your business is simply making money during a crisis.

-Don’t Panic, Adjust Your Business Model & Continue Marketing.
+Don’t Panic, Adjust Your Business Model, and Continue Marketing.

-As soon as you implement those 3 steps, you’ll be on your way to seeing results & ROI.
+As soon as you implement those 3 steps, you’ll be on your way to seeing results & digital marketing ROI.